RoboJackets/business-process-manual/corporate/finance/bookkeeping-standards.rst

 RoboJackets will occasionally need to reimburse a student for an out-of-pocket expense or mileage in a personal vehicle.
 Students must `submit reimbursement requests in Ramp <https://support.ramp.com/hc/en-us/articles/4417618448403-Submitting-reimbursements>`_.

-Once the request is approved by a budget owner and an administrator, Ramp will withdraw the funds from Mercury.
+Once the request is approved by a department owner and an administrator, :ref:`Ramp <corporate/key-vendors:Ramp>` will withdraw the funds from :ref:`Mercury <corporate/key-vendors:Mercury>`.

 Square payments
 ---------------